-The amount of snacks you choose to eat in a day will depend on the size of your meals and your individual calorie needs.
+The number of snacks you choose to eat in a day will depend on the size of your meals and your individual calorie needs.
 Some people prefer to have a mid-morning snack and a late afternoon snack, and others are satisfied with just a late afternoon snack.
-We don’t recommend snacking continuously; the calories can add up quickly and lead to weight gain (6).
-Figure out an eating pattern that works best for you!
+We don’t recommend snacking continuously or very late at night, as this does not promote health, and may signal that your meals are not planned well.

 We hope that you found these smart snacking strategies helpful!
 Need some inspiration for healthy snacks recipes?
-Check out our recipe archives for lots of easy, nutrient-dense, and versatile snack ideas.
+Check out our recipe page for lots of easy, nutrient-dense, and versatile snack ideas.